 - 0.0Food Scene

 Some say that Times Square is like a five-block metaphor for New York City itself – it's exciting, colorful and always jumping.
 Others describe this area of midtown Manhattan as artless, overpriced and congested.
 Perhaps this commercial stretch from West 42nd to West 47th Street is a little of both, and though locals would advise you to avoid it, you should at least catch a glimpse of its neon lights.
 Most travelers recommend visiting the area after dark to see the marquee displays.
 Many add checking out Times Square before or after a Broadway show is the perfect time to fit it into your schedule.

 Times Square's biggest tourist draw is the annual New Year's Eve ball drop.
-Revelers jam-pack the area to see New York's famous Waterford Crystal ball descend 77 feet from a pole on the One Times Square building.
+Revelers crowd the area to see New York's famous Waterford crystal ball descend 77 feet from a pole on the One Times Square building.
 If you're feeling brave, take a trip to New York and Times Square at this time of year and watch the ball drop for free!
-Just plan on coming in the early morning and staying all day, and note that the area is super crowded — even by New York standards.
+Just plan on coming in the early morning and staying all day, and note that the area is super crowded, even by New York standards.